Senior care isn’t a single type of care.

 You’re recovering from illness, injury, or surgery and need ongoing nursing and physical therapy as you continue to heal.

-Or, you’re aging at home, but have a complex medical or prescription regimen to follow, and need a little extra help keeping all your appointments, medication refills, insurance requirements and hospital billing sorted out.
+Or, you’re aging at home but have a complex medical or prescription regimen to follow.
+You need a little extra help keeping all your appointments, medication refills, insurance requirements, and hospital billing sorted out.

 Our Deupree Meals On Wheels service brings meals and groceries to (and performs critical wellness checks on) thousands of seniors living on Cincinnati’s east side.

-Maybe they don’t drive anymore, and want to live in a community that offers them complimentary transportation to and from shopping areas, medical appointments, group outings and entertainment destinations.
+Maybe they don’t drive anymore and want to live in a community offering complimentary transportation to and from shopping areas, medical appointments, group outings, and entertainment destinations.

 At some CCRCs, a move from independent living to assisted living might require a move to a different neighborhood, building, or wing within the community.
 But, here at ERS, many of our assisted living services are now provided to seniors in their current suites or apartments, necessitating no move at all.

 These levels of care are for CCRC residents who can no longer live without close support.
 They may need feeding assistance, continuous medical monitoring, medication administration, bathing and hygiene support, and full mobility support.

 Skilled nursing and assisted living memory care in an ERS community like Deupree Cottages represent the highest levels on our senior care continuum.